-Programs must participate in a baseline fidelity review after a minimum six consecutive months of continuous operation.
+Programs must participate in their first fidelity review after a minimum six consecutive months of continuous operation.

-Teams that do not have the required staffing or are serving less than 20 beneficiaries after six months of continuous operation shall meet with DHHS, and PIHP staff to review the barriers to completing a baseline fidelity evaluation.
-An IPS Fidelity Action Plan that clearly identifies all current barriers as well as specific steps to address the barriers to program implementation must be developed and shared with DHHS-and PIHP Provider Network staff.
-In these cases, a baseline fidelity evaluation must be scheduled three consecutive months after the development of the IPS implementation plan.
+Teams that do not have the required staffing in place or are serving less than 20 beneficiaries after six months of continuous operation shall meet with a member of the DMHDDSAS Adult Mental Health Team, DHB staff, DVR staff, and PIHP staff to review the barriers to completing a fidelity evaluation.
+An IPS implementation plan that clearly identifies all current barriers as well as specific steps to address the barriers to program implementation must be developed and shared with DMHDDSAS, DHB, DVR and PIHP Provider Network staff.
+In these cases, a fidelity evaluation must be scheduled three consecutive months after this meeting and the development of the IPS implementation plan.